beepscore/UnicodeConverter/README.md

 ## UTF-8
 Uses 1 to 4 bytes per code point.
+UTF-8 encoded strings can contain characters encoded to 1, 2, 3 and 4 byte lengths.
 Early decoders threw errors when given bad input, and malware exploited this to create denial of service attacks.
 If decoding fails, consider returning replacement character "�" (U+FFFD)